Kong/lua-resty-worker-events/README.markdown

 `syntax: callback = function(source, event, data, pid)`

-The parameters will be the same as the ones provided to [post](#post), except for the extra value `pid` which will be the pid of the originating worker process.
+The parameters will be the same as the ones provided to [post](#post), except for the extra value `pid` which will be the pid of the originating worker process, or `nil` if it was a local event only.
+Any return value from `callback` will be discarded.
+*Note:* `data` may be a reference type of data (eg. a Lua `table`  type).
+The same value is passed to all callbacks, so do not change the value in your handler, unless you know what you are doing!

-The return value will be `true` or it will throw an error if `callback` is not a function value.
+The return value of `register` will be `true`, or it will throw an error if `callback` is not a function value.

 *Note*: to receive the process own `started` event, the handler must be registered before calling [configure](#configure)